 Words are powerful and can bring up feelings of anger, happiness, sadness.
 Sometimes words can make you feel like you’re part of something bigger than yourself.”
-“This is why we need to be careful with the words we choose.
+“This is why we must be careful with our chosen words.
 Words matter because they have a lasting effect.

 Words Every Political Leader Should Say More Often to Build Trust

 - I will do my best to be honest with you.

 - I will try not to make promises that are impossible for me to keep

 - My door is always open if you have a problem or concern

 - You can trust that what I say is the truth and nothing but the truth

 - “I’m sorry.”

 - “Please forgive me.”

 - “It’s okay to be wrong sometimes, and I want you to know that I will always support you when that happens.”